namankanakiya/connect-azuretables/Readme.md

-An Azure Table Storage backed session store for Connect
+An Azure Table Storage backed session store for Connect.

+This is work in progress - it is not finished and has had literally no testing!